AGM-69 SRAM: AGM-69A SRAM

 The requirement for the weapon was issued by the Strategic Air Command in 1964, and the resultant AGM-69A SRAM contract was awarded to Boeing in 1966.
 After delays and technical flaws during testing, it was ordered into full production in 1971 and entered service in August 1972.
 It was carried by the B-52, FB-111A, and, for a very short period starting in 1986, by B-1Bs based at Dyess AFB in Texas.
 SRAMs were also carried by the B-1Bs based at Ellsworth AFB in South Dakota, Grand Forks AFB in North Dakota, and McConnell AFB in Kansas up until late 1993.

 SRAM had an inertial navigation system as well as a radar altimeter which enabled the missile to be launched in either a semi-ballistic or terrain-following flight path.
 The SRAM was also capable of performing one "major maneuver" during its flight which gave the missile the capability of reversing its course and attacking targets that were behind it, sometimes called an "over-the-shoulder" launch.
 The missile had a circular error probable (CEP) of about 1400 ft and a maximum range of 110 nmi.
 The SRAM carried the W69 warhead with an estimated yield of 170 to 200 ktTNT.

 The SRAM missile was completely coated with 0.8 in of soft rubber, used to absorb radar energy and also dissipate heat during flight.
 The three fins on the tail were made of a phenolic material, also designed to minimize any reflected radar energy.
 All electronics, wiring, and several safety devices were routed along the top of the missile, inside a raceway.

 On the B-52 SRAMs were carried externally on two wing pylons (six missiles on each pylon) and internally on an eight-round rotary launcher mounted in the bomb bay; maximum load-out was 20 missiles.
-The capacity of the B-1B was eight missiles on up to three rotary launchers (one in each of its three stores bays) for a maximum loadout of 24 missiles, all internal.
+Each of the B-1B's 3 internal stores bays could each contain a rotary launcher capable of holding up to 8 missiles, for a maximum loadout of 24 missiles.
 The smaller FB-111A could carry two missiles internally and four more missiles under the aircraft's swing-wing.
 The externally mounted missiles required the addition of a tailcone to reduce aerodynamic drag during supersonic flight of the aircraft.
 Upon rocket motor ignition, the missile tailcone was blown away by the exhaust plume.

 About 1,500 missiles were built at a cost of about $592,000 each by the time production ended in 1975.
 The Boeing Company sub-contracted with the Lockheed Propulsion Company for the propellants, which subsequently closed with the end of the SRAM program.